Paul Hermann Müller: Early life and education

 Müller was born on 12 January 1899 in Olten, Solothurn, to Gottlieb and Fanny (née Leypoldt or Leypold) Müller.
 He was the oldest of four children.
 His father worked for the Swiss Federal Railways and the family first moved to Lenzburg in Aargau and then to Basel.

 Müller went to the local primary school (volksschule) and later to the lower and upper "realschule".
 In that time, he had a small laboratory where he developed photographic plates and built radio equipment.

-In 1916 he left school due to bad grades and started to work as a laboratory assistant at Dreyfus.
-The next year he became an assistant chemist in the scientific-industrial laboratory of the electrical plant of Lonza A.G.
-Returning to school in 1918, he obtained his secondary school diploma in 1919 and entered Basel University in the same year.
+In 1916, he left school due to bad grades and started to work as a laboratory assistant at Dreyfus.
+The next year he became an assistant chemist in the scientific-industrial laboratory of the electrical plant of Lonza AG.
+Returning to school in 1918, he obtained his secondary school diploma in 1919 and entered the University of Basel in the same year.

-At Basel University he studied chemistry (with a minor in botany and physics) and started to study inorganic chemistry under Friedrich Fichter.
-In 1922 he continued his studies in the organic chemistry lab of Hans Rupe.
+At the University of Basel he studied chemistry (with a minor in botany and physics) and started to study inorganic chemistry under Friedrich Fichter.
+In 1922, he continued his studies in the organic chemistry lab of Hans Rupe.
 While working for Rupe as assistant, he received his PhD writing a dissertation entitled Die chemische und elektrochemische Oxidation des as. m-Xylidins und seines Mono- und Di-Methylderivates (The Chemical and Electrochemical Oxidation of Asymmetrical m-Xylidene and its Mono- and Di-methyl Derivatives) in 1925.
 He graduated summa cum laude.